Liquidations: DeFi on a Knife-edge: Analysis

 In terms of total deposits, a very similar trend is observable in \autoref{fig:borrow-supply-over-time}, which shows that at the same time, the total supplied deposits increased, while the total borrows followed shortly after.
 Furthermore, the total funds borrowed exceeded the total funds locked for the first time in July 2020 and have remained so until the end of the examined period.
 We discuss the reasons behind this in the next part of this section.

-Despite the similarly increasing trend for the number of suppliers/borrowers and amount of supplied/borrowed funds, we can see in Figure~\ref{fig:suppliers-borrowers-distribution} that the majority of funds are borrowed and supplied only by a small number of accounts.
-For instance, for the suppliers in Figure~\ref{fig:suppliers-distribution}, the top user and top 10 users supply~27.4\% and~49\% of total funds, respectively.
-For the borrowers shown in Figure~\ref{fig:borrowers-distribution}, the top user accounts for 37.1\%, while the top 10 users account for 59.9\% of total borrows.
+Despite the similarly increasing trend for the number of suppliers/borrowers and amount of supplied/borrowed funds, we can see in~\autoref{fig:suppliers-borrowers-distribution} that the majority of funds are borrowed and supplied only by a small number of accounts.
+For instance, for the suppliers in~\autoref{fig:suppliers-distribution}, the top user and top 10 users supply~27.4\% and~49\% of total funds, respectively.
+For the borrowers shown in~\autoref{fig:borrowers-distribution}, the top user accounts for 37.1\%, while the top 10 users account for 59.9\% of total borrows.
+While one could think that this concentration comes from the fact that top accounts are pools receiving money from several participants, only one of the top~10 suppliers and none of the top~10 borrowers fit in this category.
+We provide a list of the top suppliers and borrowers with a description of the accounts in~\onlineversion{\autoref{tab:top-suppliers-borrowers} of Appendix~\ref{sec:top-suppliers-borrowers}}\printversion{Figure 10 of Appendix \linktoonline{B}}.